Date: 28 August 2014. Diagnosing a Blown

 impact on my knowledge of this Volvo engine and cannot be underestimated.

-I'm only sorry that I won't be keeping the BOB engine.
+I'm only sorry that I will not be keeping the BOB engine.
 I did

 so want to but alas... (more on that upcoming)